-Until a student achieves and documents clinical competency in any given procedure, all clinical assignments shall be carried out under the direct supervision of a registered radiographer.
-Upon completion of the five steps to clinical competency students may perform radiographic examinations with indirect supervision.
-Regardless of the level of competency achieved, students must perform all repeat radiographs and mobile exams in the presence of a registered radiographer.
+Until a student achieves and documents clinical competency in any given procedure, all clinical assignments shall be carried out under the direct supervision of a qualified radiographer.
+Once a student achieves competency, they may work under indirect supervision.
+Regardless of the level of competency achieved, students must perform all repeat images, surgical and all mobile exams, including mobile fluoroscopy procedures, under the direct supervision of a qualified radiographer.